 - Time Management

 Passing a test or exam is one thing, but there’s more to success in school than grades alone.
 That's why our study skills experts in the Washington, DC region keep the big picture in mind.
 We have carefully developed our program around preparing your son or daughter for the increasing workloads and growing expectations ahead.
-This involves teaching strategies for setting goals and equipping students with study tips that can be used over and over again.
+That includes teaching proven goal-setting strategies and study tips that can be used time and again.
+In addition to these life-long skills, we also continually reinforce positive attitudes, building your teen's confidence at a crucial point in his or her journey to adulthood.

 Our study skills program teaches strategies for smart studying, including: